 In a short sale, the bank is accepting less from a new buyer than what you owed on your loan.
 Since you are responsible for the remaining debt owed, you should try to negotiate with your lender to get them to agree to a release of liability.
 This means they will not try to pursue a deficiency judgment against you for the difference between what the lender received for the short sale of the property and the amount you actually owed.
 It is important to get this release in writing.

 Even if the lender does not release you of the full amount you owe, they may be willing to hold you accountable for less than you owed.
 For example, if you still owed $70,000, they may be willing to accept $10,000 paid to them over monthly installments.

 When you are negotiating the terms of the short sale with your bank, you can try and get them to alter the way in which they report the short sale to the credit bureaus.
 A short sale will typically be reported on your credit as a “settled” debt.
 Credit bureaus view this term negatively because it means the lender settled and accepted less than what was originally owed to them.

 The impact on your credit score will vary greatly based on if you have actually missed any mortgage payments and on your individual credit history.
 Your credit score could drop by as little as 40 points or as much as 200 points.

 Your goal is to get the lender to report the short sale as a “paid” debt on your credit report.
 If you can get the lender to agree to this, there will be no negative impact on your credit.
-Of course, they may reject this request, but it does not hurt to ask.
 Lenders may be more willing to report a short sale as paid in full for individuals who have never missed a payment and have a great credit score to begin with.